Amos Supuni

-Amos Supuni (Malawi, 1970 - Mozambique, December 2008) was a sculptor from Zimbabwe.
+Amos Supuni (1970–December 2008), was a Malawian-born Zimbabwean stone carver, sculptor, and educator.

 Biography

+Amos Supuni was born in 1970 in Malawi.
 Supuni's parents moved to Zimbabwe when he was two months old.

 In 1989 Supuni joined a Catholic youth group in Tafara, just outside Harare, where he received lessons in sculpture from Tapfuma Gutsa.
 The group later moved to Silvera House.
 In 1991, Supuni spent six months in Tanzania within a cultural exchange program.
 There he learnt various other techniques such as print making, lino cut and etching.
 After his return to Zimbabwe he continued work at Silvera House until 1996.
 Later he became artist-in-residence in Chapungu Sculpture Park.
 In the fall of 1999, Amos was artist in residence at Florida Southern College where he created sculptures and taught a stone sculpture class.

-In 2002 Supuni went to Utah to teach stone carving.
+In 2002, Supuni went to Utah to teach stone carving.

-Supuni died before his forties and left a widow.
+Supuni died in December 2008 in Mozambique, before turning age 40 and he left a widow.
 He was killed in search of food for his family in neighboring Mozambique.